118QS World University Rankings

 63+

 Life at UCD is not just about lectures and study; there is so much more to being a student at UCD.
-The Student Centre and the Sport & Fitness Complex provide the most diverse range of student facilities of any university in Ireland.
+The O'Connor Centre for learning is a dedicated hub for interactive learning, supported with the most modern learning facilities.
+The Student Centre and the Sport & Fitness Complex provide the most diverse range of student facilities of any university in Ireland, with major expansion due in 2026.
 The Sports Centre has a full range of sports facilities, including a 50-metre Olympic swimming pool, two state-of-the-art gym floors, squash courts, handball/racquetball alley, climbing wall, tennis courts and more.
 The Student Centre offers a relaxed meeting place for students with an extensive suite of well-being and social facilities, including 3D cinema, drama theatre, debating chamber, TV studio and radio pod, medical centre, restaurants and chill zones.

 Student life